mr-nart/Kingmaker/General Info/Deities.md

 ## Pharasma
 >![|right|100](https://2e.aonprd.com/Images/Deities/Pharasma.png) ***Lady of Graves / Mother of Souls***
 >Goddess who shepherds Galorion's recently-departed souls to their final reward (via the River of Souls to Pharasma's Boneyard in the Outer Sphere).
-Makes no destinction on whether a death is just or not.
+Makes no distinction on whether a death is just or not.
 Depicted as an ashen-skinned Garundi woman with white eyes, wearing a dark, hooded, robe-like dress and holding an hourglass of red sand.
 Areas of concern include birth, death, fate, prophecy, rebirth.

-**Edicts**:  Strive to understand ancient prophecies, dstroy undead, lay bodies to rest **Anathema**: Create undead, desecrate a corpse, rob a tomb
+**Edicts**:  Strive to understand ancient prophecies, destroy undead, lay bodies to rest **Anathema**: Create undead, desecrate a corpse, rob a tomb

 ## Sarenrae